 Apco Employees Credit Union is headquartered in Birmingham and is the 2nd largest credit union in the state of Alabama.
-It is also the 60th largest credit union in the nation.
-It was established in 1953 and as of March of 2014, it had grown to 105 employees and 69,078 members.
-Apco Employees Credit Union's savings rates are 3X the national average, and it has a A health rating.
+It is also the 111th largest credit union in the nation.
+It was established in 1953 and as of June of 2022, it had grown to 118 employees and 72,521 members at 20 locations.
+Apco Employees Credit Union has an A health rating.

-MUst be an employee or retiree of Alabama Power Company, Southern Company Services, Southern Nuclear or other affiliated companies of the Southern Company. - See Details
+Membership in Apco Employees Credit Union is open to employees and retirees of Alabama Power Company, Southern Nuclear, Southern Company Services, or other affiliated companies of the Southern Company.

 Recently opened an account here.
 My mother is a member which was my "in" but I asked the teller and she said they take customers words for it so if you were to join and say you worked for apco or one of the other groups, they wouldnt question you over it.

 The share account pays interest quarterly which is unusual.

 Im not clear on how long their rate has been 1.26% or how long it will continue.